SaveWise

 Paper Wireframes

-I sketched out several versions of the dashboard, budgeting homepage, and saving goals homepage, focusing on user needs.
-I incorporated all the core features I wanted to include and emphasize in the sketches.
+I sketched different versions of the dashboard, budgeting page, and saving goals page, focusing on users’ needs.
+I included all the main features I wanted to highlight in these sketches.

 dashboard (three versions)